mParticle/docs/src/pages/integrations/optimizely/event/index.md

 mParticle supports the full breadth of the latest [Optimizely X](https://developers.optimizely.com/overview/) platform by bundling the Optimizely SDKs.

+This integration allows you to send events tracked in mParticle to Optimizely to give further visibility into how the experiments you are running impact your engagement metrics.
+Use it to reduce the time it takes to evaluate an experiment by leveraging the events you already record with mParticle.

 ## Prerequisites

 In order to enable mParticle's integration with Optimizely, you will need your Optimizely **SDK Key**.

 Note: as noted on the Optimizely website, earlier versions of their SDK use a Project ID rather than an SDK Key to create a manager.
 Project IDs are still supported in 2.x backwards compatibility.
+Versions 1.x and 2.x can use only a Project ID, while 3.0+ can use a Project ID or SDK key to instantiate the client with the datafile.
 The benefit of using an SDK Key is that you can retrieve datafiles for other environments and not just the primary environment as when you use a Project ID.
 See [Initialize a mobile SDK](https://docs.developers.optimizely.com/full-stack/docs/initialize-a-mobile-sdk) for clarification.

+Optimizely does not accept PII, so while mParticle allows for email addresses to be used to identify users, an anonymous user ID is required to send with the mParticle events that are sent to Optimizely.
+Additionally, the user ID used for the mParticle event must be the same that is passed into the Optimizely activate call.
+Please see [Optimizely's documentation](https://docs.developers.optimizely.com/full-stack/docs/track-events) regarding user IDs and event tracking for more information.

 ### Web

-The mParticle Web SDK will automatically load the Optimizely Web Client SDK for your **SDK Key** once you've configured it in your mParticle dashboard.
-However, if you would like to load the Optimizely SDK yourself - you can do so and once enabled, our integration will look for `window.optimizely` and prevent additional loading if found.
-In this case, mParticle will still forward events to the Optimzely object that you loaded.
+The mParticle Web SDK will automatically load the Optimizely JavaScript snippet for your **SDK Key or Project ID** once you've configured it in your mParticle dashboard.
+If you would like to load the Optimizely snippet yourself you can do so and, once enabled, mParticle will look for `window.optimizely` to prevent duplicate loading.
+In either case, mParticle will still forward events to the Optimzely object that is loaded.

-You may choose to load Optimizely yourself to prevent "page flashing" in the case where an Optimizely experiment is expected to alter the UI immediately on load.
+While allowing mParticle to automatic load Optimizely reduces the amount of code you need to write, you may choose to initialize Optimizely yourself to prevent "page flashing" in the case where an Optimizely experiment is expected to alter the UI immediately on load.
 You can [read more about this concern here](https://help.optimizely.com/Set_Up_Optimizely/Implement_the_one-line_snippet_for_Optimizely_X) and make the choice that's best for your setup.

 ### Adding the kit to your iOS or Android app